dshinzie-zz/django_engine/README.md

 # README

 ### Description
 This project is a rewrite of [Rails Engine](https://github.com/dshinzie/rails-engine) in Python and Django from Ruby on Rails.
-Django Engine builds a JSON API with the SalesEngine data schema.
+Django Engine builds a JSON API with the SalesEngine data schema using Django Rest Framework.

 ### Instructions
 To set up the application, run the following commands in the order listed: